negupt/bluebell/README.md

    # Please check this link to learn more about this command - https://docs.microsoft.com/en-us/azure/devops/cli/get-started?view=azure-devops

 # 5. Create Azure Container Registry (ACR)  Service Connection
-    # 1. Copy script from acr_sample_params.json file and replace parameter values with actual values from your environment and run these commands as a batch.
+    # a.
+Copy script from acr_sample_params.json file and replace parameter values with actual values from your environment and run these commands as a batch.
+Please go to step #b to get these values.

-    # 2. Please use below command to get scope id
+    # b.
+Please use below command to get scope id
 az acr show --name <registryname>

-    # 3. Please use below command to get tenant id , Subscription id and Subscription Name
+    # c.
+Please use below command to get tenant id , Subscription id and Subscription Name
 az account show

-    # 4. Run following command to create ACR Service Connection
+    # d.
+Run following command to create ACR Service Connection
 az devops service-endpoint create --service-endpoint-configuration $He_DevOps_Service_Conn_File
    # Please check this link to learn more about this command - https://docs.microsoft.com/en-us/cli/azure/ext/azure-devops/devops/service-endpoint?view=azure-cli-latest#ext-azure-devops-az-devops-service-endpoint-create